druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 ...
 ETC
 </code></pre>

 The logs are about building different columns, probably not the most exciting stuff (they might as well be in Vulcan) if are you learning about Druid for the first time.
-Nevertheless, if you are interested in the details of our real-time architecture and why we persist indexes to disk, I suggest you read our "White Paper":http://static.druid.io/docs/druid.pdf.
+Nevertheless, if you are interested in the details of our real-time architecture and why we persist indexes to disk, I suggest you read our [White Paper](http://static.druid.io/docs/druid.pdf).

 Okay, things are about to get real (-time).
 To query the real-time node you've spun up, you can issue:
 <pre>./run_example_client.sh</pre>

 Select "twitter" once again.
-This script issues [[GroupByQuery]]s to the twitter data we've been ingesting.
+This script issues GroupByQuerys to the twitter data we've been ingesting.
 The query looks like this:

 ```json
 {